 Conversely, if a compliance violation occurs during the Panasonic Group’s conducting a wide range of businesses globally, the individual violator may be subject to criminal and disciplinary actions.
 The Group may also be subject to fines and administrative penalties, with the risk of receiving criminal and other sanctions.
 Furthermore, besides the economic losses, such violations may lead to reputational problems and harm the trust society and our stakeholders have in us.

 With a full understanding of these positive and negative effects, we have established the Panasonic Group Code of Ethics & Compliance to embody our Basic Business Philosophy and practice compliance in our business activities.
-Moreover, we have established various internal rules and regulations to ensure compliance, including respecting fair and free competition and not engaging in bribery or corrupt practices with public officials or business partners.
+Moreover, we have established various internal rules and regulations to ensure compliance, including respecting fair and free competition and not engaging in bribery or corrupt practices with government officials or business partners.
 Moreover, we are implementing multiple initiatives to ensure that every single director and employee performs their duties with high ethical standards and appropriate knowledge.

 Policy

-We have established the Panasonic Group Code of Ethics & Compliance (the “Code of Ethics & Compliance”) to outline the commitments all Group companies and employees must fulfill while carrying out their business activities and embodying the Panasonic Group Basic Management Philosophy.
+We have established the Panasonic Group Code of Ethics & Compliance (the “Code of Ethics & Compliance”) to outline the commitments all Group companies and employees must fulfill while carrying out their business activities and embodying the Panasonic Group Basic Business Philosophy.
 It has been translated into 22 languages to ensure that it is understood by employees everywhere.

 The Code of Ethics & Compliance explains the positive impact of implementing each of these commitments on society and our stakeholders in conjunction with the thinking behind our Basic Management Philosophy.
 It also clearly indicates what negative consequences may result for the Group and individuals for violating these commitments.

 The Board of Directors of Panasonic Holdings Corporation (“PHD”) revises the established Code of Ethics & Compliance and informs all Panasonic Group companies of its updates.
+The Code then takes effect by resolution of each company’s Board of Directors or other appropriate internal procedures.

 Responsible Executive and Framework

+Panasonic Group’s General Counsel (GC), a Director and an Executive Officer, is responsible for group compliance (including anti-bribery and anti-corruption efforts) (as of August 2025).
 The Basic Rules for Group Compliance clarifies roles and responsibilities related to compliance in Panasonic Group, while the Basic Rules for Group Legal Affairs define the legal structure and functions.

 Under the Group management system based on an operating company system, PHD is responsible for establishing a Groupwide compliance system, with the Group GC and PHD Legal Department playing critical roles under the Group CEO’s supervision.
 Each operating company is responsible for establishing and implementing a compliance system for its business area based on the principles of Autonomous Responsibility Management, with the operating company CEO, Chief Legal Officer (CLO), and legal department mirroring their PHD counterparts’ roles.
 Furthermore, for overseas Group companies, Panasonic Operational Excellence Co., Ltd. (PEX) assigns the CLOs and legal departments for each overseas office (formerly, regional headquarters).
 These officers and departments are responsible for ensuring compliance in their respective regions.
 Each CLO plays their role in the business and region under the Group GC, working as one legal team to ensure compliance.